pgorod/pgorod.github.io/_posts/2017-4-17-The-two-logs.md

 Again, for this log, pay attention to `Fatal` and `Error` messages, and ignore the rest, at least on your first approach.

 Unlike the other log, this one includes _stack traces_ which help you see the names of the functions that were being called when the error occurred.

+## upgradeWizard.log ##

+I know I promised only two logs, but here's a third one to surprise you.
+Also found in the root of your SuiteCRM installation, `upgradeWizard.log` contains the results of the original installation and SuiteCRM upgrades.
+So if you're troubleshooting an upgrade that didn't complete, or one that completed but left you with a broken system, this is the first place to check.